braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 ### Step 2: Instruct Braze to use your In-App Message View Factory

-Once your `IInAppMessageViewFactory` is created, call `AppboyInAppMessageManager.setCustomInAppMessageViewFactory()` to instruct `AppboyInAppMessageManager` to use your custom `IInAppMessageViewFactory` instead of the default view factory.
+Once your `IInAppMessageViewFactory` is created, call `AppboyInAppMessageManager.getInstance().setCustomInAppMessageViewFactory()` to instruct `AppboyInAppMessageManager` to use your custom `IInAppMessageViewFactory` instead of the default view factory.

 {% alert tip %}